ShwetaRajputsk/Dataverse/README.md

 1. Google Sheets API: Store your credentials.json file in the project directory.
 2. SerpAPI and Groq API Keys: Insert your API keys as SERP_API_KEY and GROQ_API_KEY in the .env file.
 These keys enable the search and AI features of the app.

-## Features

-- **CSV and Google Sheets Integration**: Easily upload a CSV file or connect to a Google Sheet for data extraction.
-- **Dynamic Querying**: Define custom queries with placeholders to retrieve specific data, like email addresses or phone numbers.
-- **Automated Search and Extraction**: Automatically fetch relevant information for each entity using integrated APIs.
-- **Result Visualization**: Display extracted results in a table format and download them as a CSV.
-- **Responsive UI**: A clean, user-friendly interface for seamless interaction.

-## Advanced Features
-1. Advanced Query Templates: Extract multiple fields in a single prompt, such as “Get the email and address for {company}.”
-2. Google Sheets Output Integration: Write back the extracted data directly to the Google Sheet.
-3. Column Selection: Choose specific columns from your data source for more targeted searches.
-4. Downloadable Results: Easily export your results to a CSV for further analysis.
-5. Customizable Query Templates: Use placeholders like {company} for dynamic data querying.

 ## Technologies
 1. Flask for the web interface